gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

     }
 ```

+### Storing keys in client-side

-> Note that Gatsby has an [Authentication Tutorial](/tutorial/authentication-tutorial) if you need assistance with setting up authentication on your Gatsby site in a secure way.
+Sometimes in your Gatsby website, you will need display sensitive data or handle authenticated routes (e.g. a page that shows a user's orders in your ecommerce).
+Gatsby has an [Authentication Tutorial](/tutorial/authentication-tutorial) if you need assistance with setting up authentication flow.
+Use cookies to store the credentials in client-side, preferably with `SameSite` attribute listed above.
+Check out [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) to further explanation about these attributes and how to configure them.

 ## Content Security Policy (CSP)